 21212 – Edinburgh

-Bright open windows, complete visibility of the kitchen, white linen tablecloths, and exquisite food awaited us.
-Neither of us was disappointed with our grand four-course lunch here complete with Pink Trout, Cheesy Risotto, Chocolate & Soft Fruit Trifle.
+Bright open windows, complete kitchen visibility, white linen tablecloths, and exquisite food awaited us.
+Neither of us was disappointed with our grand four-course lunch here, complete with Pink Trout, Cheesy Risotto, Chocolate & Soft Fruit Trifle.

-You don’t need to take our word for the restaurant as it is one Scotland’s Michelin starred restaurants.
+You don’t need to take our word for the restaurant as it is one of Scotland’s Michelin-starred restaurants.

 The Printing Press – Edinburgh

 We dined here when we were staying next door at the Principal Hotel.
-It was a Friday and we didn’t want to walk far and we are so happy that we made that decision for it turned out to be one of our best meals in Scotland.
-The Printing Press prides itself on using in-season Scottish produce which is tasted in the fantastic flavors.
+It was a Friday, and we didn’t want to walk far, and we were so happy that we made that decision, for it turned out to be one of our best meals in Scotland.
+The Printing Press prides itself on using in-season Scottish produce, which is tasted in fantastic flavors.

-The setting to enjoy this fabulous meal at is a modern building with a Gregorian era twist as all the servers, menus, and decor is intimately decorated.
-We ordered Poached sea trout with Shetland mussels, but the highlight of the meal was definitely the fresh scallops!
-We stopped by their bar afterward to enjoy a nightcap before walking a few feet back to our bedroom reflecting on the intimate night.
+The setting to enjoy this fabulous meal is a modern building with a Gregorian era twist as all the servers, menus, and decor are intimately decorated.
+We ordered Poached sea trout with Shetland mussels, but the meal’s highlight was definitely the fresh scallops!
+We stopped by their bar afterward to enjoy a nightcap before walking a few feet back to our bedroom, reflecting on an intimate night.

 Element – Edinburgh

 Element is a great place if you are looking for a brunch atmosphere.
-They have an indoor and outdoor seating area, and inside there is a nice bar scene, as well as a sit-in room more suited for quieter atmospheres and afternoon tea.
+They have an indoor and outdoor seating area, and inside there is a nice bar scene and a sit-in room more suited for quieter atmospheres and afternoon tea.

 We stopped here while we were exploring Rose Street for our daily cappuccino grind.
 We ended up staying a bit longer for brunch as the vibe of Element was so great.
 Go on Sunday for their brunch specials!